What are Number Bonds? Easy Guide for Parents and Teachers

 Teaching these bonds completely reveals the secret to subtraction as well.
 Kids can easily use what they already know about number pairs to figure out subtraction facts because they naturally understand how adding and subtracting are related to each other.
 For example, if they know that 6 and 4 make 10, they automatically know that 10 minus 4 equals 6.

 In order to boost the confidence of children in maths, teachers use blank number bond worksheets for practice every day.
-Similarly, parents can easily skip the boring manual homework and just enable them play hit the button game and select number bonds to 20 games categories on a tablet.
+Similarly, parents can easily skip the boring manual homework and just enable them play hit the button game and select number bonds to 20 games categories on a tablet or desktop.

+Many teachers and parents get confused about how to teach number bonds to kids, and it is natural.
 Being a teacher, the best method to teach number bonds in first grade is the CPA approach.
 The full form of CPA is Concrete, Pictorial, and Abstract.
 It is a great 3-step formula that guides kids to play with toys to solve real math equations.
-Let’s break down CPA model for better understanding;
+Let’s break down the CPA model for better understanding.

 Concrete Step